Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 - `i32.add` is an instruction that adds the two values together.
 - The function returns the result of the addition.

-In WASM stack0base model, the result of the last expression in the function body is implicitly returned.
+In WASM stack-base model, the result of the last expression in the function body is implicitly returned.
 So, we don't need to use `return` keyword.

 Talking about value stack it will change in this order: